murilobellatini/crypto-prophet/README.md

 ### Extract More Tweets

-Scrapping logic is based on Tweets available in influencer timeline.
+Scrapping logic is based on Tweets available in influencer's timeline.

 1. Access config.yml
 2. Set parameter `infuencers` with a list of the target influencers' usernames on Twitter